nadim-khan/ness-node-assignment/README.md

 DB - featuresDB

-### Command
+### Commands

-To run on development mode - npm run dev
+ npm run dev --- To run on development mode

+npm run start  ----  Build and start the app on port 7000

+npm run build --- Build the app

 #### Design a REST API